An FPGA-Based Accelerator for Graph Embedding using Sequential Training Algorithm: Sequential Graph Embedding Accelerator

 The proposed model adopts the negative sampling~\cite{ns}.
-In this case, only a fraction of samples from negative nodes of teacher labels (i.e., nodes with a value of 0 in the one-hot vector) is trained without training all the negative samples.
+In this case, only a fraction of samples from negative nodes of teacher labels (i.e., nodes with a value of 0 in the one-hot vector) is trained instead of training all the negative samples.
 This can significantly reduce the training time by limiting the number of nodes to update, even if the number of nodes in the graph is huge.
 In general, 5 to 20 negative samples are sufficient for small datasets, while 2 to 5 negative samples are enough for large datasets~\cite{ns}.
-In Algorithm~\ref{alg:propose}, the innermost loop starting from line 9 shows the negative sampling.
+In Algorithm~\ref{alg:propose}, the innermost loop starting from line 9 corresponds to the negative sampling.
+In this loop, $ns$ denotes the number of negative samples to be trained.
 The outermost loop starting from line 1 processes $RW$ obtained from a random walk of node2vec.
 In the training phase, as described in Section~\ref{subsec:node2vec}, $RW$ is partitioned into samples (e.g., $N_S(u)$) by a given window size.
 In the case of $N_S(u)$, for example, node-$u$ is the center node, and nodes included in $N_S(u)$ are trained as positive nodes.
 Only a fraction of negative nodes is sampled randomly by the negative sampling method.
 The sampled frequency as negative nodes depends on the number of appearances of each node in the entire $RW$.
-This sampling is done by the Walker's alias, which is a weighted sampling method.
-In this case, although the time complexity to build a table used in the sampling is proportional to the number of nodes, the sampling can be done in $O(1)$ time complexity.
+This sampling is done by the Walker's alias~\cite{walker's}, which is a weighted sampling method.
+In this case, although the time complexity to build a table used in the sampling is proportional to the number of nodes, the time complexity of the sampling is $O(1)$.
 In Algorithm~\ref{alg:propose}, lines 2 to 7 and lines 14 to 15 describe the training algorithm of OS-ELM.